woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

     --tx-out-datum-hash-file datum.json \
     --out-file tx.body

+# The output should be something like this: Estimated transaction fee: Lovelace 297

-# sign the transaction with User1 signing key
+# sign the transaction with user1 signing key
 cardano-cli transaction sign \
     --tx-body-file tx.body \
     --signing-key-file $ROOT/addresses/user1.skey \